izaakm/make-project-script/README.md

     ```
 1. Edit the script to create the project directory structure of your liking.
 1. Optional: Create an *alias* for this script so that you can run it easily
    from anywhere.
-To do so, you can add the following to your `.bashrc`:
+To do so, you can add the following to your `.bashrc` (or
+   `.zshrc`):

     ```
     alias mkprj='bash /path/to/compbio-project-script/make-project.sh'
     ```

+    Restart your terminal/shell or `source .bashrc` to set up the alias.

     Then, you can run this script as: